mcgrathmichael/mcgrathmichael/README.md

   <a href="https://www.linkedin.com/in/michael-mc-grath/"><img src="https://img.shields.io/badge/LinkedIn-%40michael--mc--grath-blue?style=flat&logo=linkedin" alt="LinkedIn"></a>
 </p>

 <p align="justify">Hey there!
 Welcome to my GitHub page where I showcase my skills and projects as a junior web developer.
+You can view my personal site <a href="https://michaelmcgrath.fr">🌟here🌟</a>.
 I'm excited to share with you my expertise in front-end technologies like HTML, CSS, JavaScript, and React, as well as my back-end skills in Node.js, Express, and MySQL.
 On top of that, I also dabble in design tools like Photoshop, Maya, 3DS Max, Figma, and Procreate.
 So, let's dive in and explore what I've got! 💪</p>

 <h2 align="center">About Me 👩‍💻</h2>